Date of Issue: 26/03/2019

 The Government's position is to balance a light-handed approach to regulation of air routes with the need to maintain marginal air services for regional and remote towns.
 The policy objectives include:

-- ensuring charter air services do not detract from the viability of regular public transport air services
+- ensuring charter air services do not detract from the viability of regular public transport air services; and

 - minimising direct costs to the State.